prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       summary: string;

       // URL that will show that the order was successful after
       // it has been paid for.
-The wallet will always automatically append
+The wallet must always automatically append
-      // the order_id as a query parameter.
+      // the order_id as a query parameter to this URL when using it.
       fulfillment_url: string;
     }